apostrophecms/apostrophe-documentation/modules/apostrophe-users/README.md

 For security, on **ANY** insert of a doc, we check to see if it is an `apostrophe-user` and, if so, hash the password, remove it from the doc and store the hash in the safe instead.

+This method also checks password rules if they are in force and local logins are enabled.
 ### docBeforeUpdate(*req*, *doc*, *options*, *callback*)
 For security, on **ANY** update of a doc, we check to see if it is an `apostrophe-user` and, if so, hash the password, remove it from the doc